AndyIbanez/andyibanez-com/content/posts/understanding-actors-in-the-new-concurrency-model-in-swift.md

 ## Sendable and generics

-A Generic type can be `Sendable` only if its all arguments are `Sendable`.
+A Generic type can be `Sendable` only if its all properties are `Sendable`.

 ```swift
 struct Pair<T, U> {